How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 The dehydrated ground pork has been packed into a clean, dry, canning jar with a tight-fitting lid.
 The next step is to equalize and condition the contents so that any remaining moisture will be equally distributed.
 We’ll check the jar every day to make sure nothing is sticking and we don’t see any moisture on the inside of the jar.
 We’ll do this for 7 days.

 After a short cooling period, pack the dehydrated ground pork into clean, dry, insect-proof containers.
-We will use pint-size or quart-size mason jars with tight-fitting lids.
+We will use pint-size or quart-size canning jars with tight-fitting lids.

 Every day, check the jar for moisture.
 Roll the jar contents around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.
 Since canning jars are clear, it’s easy to see what’s inside.